Community Based Research Heading link

 Integrating Research Into Education

-The College of Dentistry’s integration of research into education and patient care will continue to change the future of oral health by focusing on health promotion and disease prevention.
+The College of Dentistry’s integration of research into education and patient care will continue to better oral health through transformative innovation by focusing on health promotion and disease prevention.
 Several researchers are conducting transformative studies that look at individuals and populations to better understand the risk of oral diseases such as periodontitis.
 Our investigators have identified risks that include a range of factors from social background, to individual compliance, to personalized health issues that, when considered as part of the patient management plan, can improve overall care.

 UIC College of Dentistry offers several educational, clinical and research programs to improve the oral health of families and communities, especially in Chicago.
 For instance, UIC is developing a wide range of outreach programs to reduce cavities in Chicago’s low-income and minority infants and toddlers under a five-year, $5 million grant from the National Institutes of Health (NIH).
 Through the Great Cities Commitment, UIC faculty, students and staff engage with community, corporate, foundation and government partners in hundreds of programs to improve the quality of life in metropolitan areas around the world.